World-Ecology: Relation to capitalism

 The world-ecology conversation foregrounds the historical development of class society across the Holocene.
 Most world-ecological research focuses on historical capitalism, understood as a differentiated unity of power, profit and life.

 The main reason to include capitalism within the new research paradigm is to view capitalism as a world-ecology: In this view, traditional concepts of capitalism are reshaped to remedy conceptual ambiguities: Accept that capitalism, nature and government function as a single whole rather than as separate entities.

 The suggestion that capitalism should be viewed as a World-Ecology was made by professor Jason W Moore, - a perspective that is often referred to as a "capitalist world-ecology".
 Moore theorizes that the idea of "cheapening", or degrading key spheres of life, is elemental in cycles of capital, power, and nature that exist in the modern capitalist World-Ecology system.
 As a whole, this concept may be classified as the Capitalocene.
 The idea of the Capitalocene designates capitalism as an ultimate driver of climate change, supported by evidence of cheap production and various dimensions of inequality.

-Moore's suggestion has been adapted and extended by other academics, in their papers on topics related to capitalism: One among them is as assistant professor Aaron Jakes, who utilized the view of capitalism as a world-ecology to analyse the historical case of Egypt, when the British government conducted foreign affairs in terms of cotton production.
-The view of capitalism as world-ecology discards the notion that nature and societies are mostly unrelated and separate entities, and clarifies that nature and societies form a woven system of intricate relations.
+Moore's suggestion has been adapted and extended by other academics, in their papers on topics related to capitalism: One of them is Aaron Jakes, who utilized the view of capitalism as a world-ecology to analyse the historical case of Egypt, when the British government conducted foreign affairs in terms of cotton production.
+The view of capitalism as world-ecology discards the notion that nature and societies are mostly unrelated and separate entities, and clarifies that nature and societies form an interwoven system of intricate relations.

 World-Ecology and world literature

 As world ecology relates to the correction of past views on capitalism and nature, in part, the topic of world-ecology in conjunction with world literature concerns the modification of the representation of capitalism in literary forms.
-Specifically academics suggest that the inclusion of world-ecology in world literature involves the restructuring of literary works to depict capitalism as a world-ecology.
-Another suggestion made was that the influence of world ecology on world literature should drive a focus on world literature where content coverage in world literary forms is highly extensive, because world ecology is defined by the macro interaction of a wide range of systems.
-Although it is believed that such totality in content coverage has not yet been wholly achieved by any contemporary world ecological literary form.
+Specifically, academics suggest that the inclusion of world-ecology in world literature involves the restructuring of literary works to depict capitalism as a world-ecology.
+Another suggestion made was that the influence of world ecology on world literature should drive a focus on world literature where content coverage of literary forms across the world is highly extensive, because world ecology is defined by the macro interaction of a wide range of systems.
+However, it is believed that such totality in content coverage has not yet been wholly achieved by any contemporary world ecological literary form.

-When world ecology is applied to a topic it can be difficult for a representation of the world-ecology in the context of the topic to be accurately represented, as the complexity creates challenges of misapprehension.
+It can be difficult to accurately represent the application of world ecology in the context of a particular topic, as complexity makes it challenging to avoid misapprehension.